florianv/petrinet/README.md

 ## TODO

-The Petri Net execution is not working atm, two methods needs to be implemented (enabling a transition and firing a transition). http://ceur-ws.org/Vol-643/paper05.pdf
+The Petri Net execution is not working atm, two methods need to be implemented (enabling a transition and firing a transition). http://ceur-ws.org/Vol-643/paper05.pdf

 Once the build status is passing it will be working.